mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/sre.md

 - Victims: need to express emotions, take change personally, listen to and empathize with them
 - Bystanders: are difficult to understand, do not know what's going on, continue with normal routine, communicate with them, ascertain their feelings

-There is different motional responses to change: denial, resistance, acceptance, exploration, commitment and growth.
+There is different emotional responses to change: denial, resistance, acceptance, exploration, commitment and growth.
 Involve people in change, set realistic expectations, identify opportunities for co-creation and provide coaching instead of solutions, simplify messaging and focus on key concepts per user group, ensure that communications are engaging and training is interactive, allow people time to build new habits.

 ## Toil automation